GenPhyloProject/GenPhylo/README.md

 ---

-This repository includes a .pdf file that describes how we verified the precision of our alignments simulator by using the phylogenetic software IQ-TREE.
+This repository includes the file IQ-TREE_analysis.pdf that describes how we verified the precision of our alignments simulator by using the phylogenetic software IQ-TREE.